 - A silent half-elf ranger from the northern marches of Elohim: Karakas (likely a pseudonym, a place or a family name).

 This group is planning to head north up the ‘Low Road’ toward Kuldevind to investigate reports of bandits, goblins, and a huge sinkhole that recently opened to reveal a buried ruin.
 The low road is no longer maintained or patrolled since completion of the better-engineered ‘High Road’ several years ago.
 Finch attempts to insinuate himself into the group, thinking to tag along and see if he can locate the bandit chief and source of Todos’ magical fruit.
-Finch fails to truly gain their confidence, or perhaps they don’t want to split treasure five ways.
+Finch fails to truly gain their confidence, or perhaps they dislike the idea of splitting treasure five ways.
 In any case, the group departs silently in the dead of night, leaving Finch twiddling his thumbs at the Drunken Mermaid.

 Todos and Yandroon

-On the third day of their sojourn at Nininsnal, the six original rune-heroes spot Finch getting out of his carriage along the main street in front of an expensive private wine-shop: a striking young man with piercing eyes of electric blue, dressed in the rich purple and gold costume of a Sheaim merchant-prince.
-A glowing blue run hovers above his head.
-Finch is about to meet with ‘Todos’ for a second and probably final time if he can’t produce a wagon-load of gold.
+On the third day of their sojourn at Nininsnal, the party spots Finch stepping from his carriage along the main street in front of an expensive private wine-shop.
+He is a striking young half-elf with raven hair and piercing eyes of electric blue, dressed in the rich purple and gold costume of a Sheaim merchant-prince.
+Finch is about to meet with Todos for a second and probably final time if he fails to produce a wagonload of gold.
+A glowing blue rune hovers above his head.
 Finch and the rune-heroes stare transfixed at one another across the main street.
-The Warlock thinks fast and uses the gift of his unnameable mentor to message Leelo, “Quickly, into this wine-shop as my guests”.
-Thinking to gain advantage from these newcomers, Finch relays the essential situation to Leelo, who whispers it to her companions.
+The Warlock thinks fast and uses the gift of his unnamable mentor to message Leelo.
+“Quickly, into this wine-shop as my guests.”
+Thinking to gain advantage from these newcomers, Finch relays the essential situation to Leelo, who passes it along to her companions.

-Four brawny guards, two men and two half-orcs, wearing expensive iron chainmail with bronze axes and short swords are sitting in the antechamber to the shop, obviously retained by Todos.
-The guards were not present at their first meeting.
-The main party takes seats in the posh common room of the private wine-bar while Finch proceeds into an adjacent private room where he finds Todos already waiting.
-Leelo and Ulfmar can see the pair through a window between the rooms, though only Ulfmar is close enough to catch the gist of their conversation.
+Four brawny guards wearing expensive iron chainmail with bronze axes and short swords, lounge in the shop’s antechamber, obviously retained by Todos.
+Guards were not present at their first meeting.
+The main party takes seats in the posh common room.
+Finch proceeds to an adjacent private room where he finds Todos waiting.
+Leelo and Ulfmar can see the pair through a window between the rooms, though only Ulfmar is close enough to guess the gist of their conversation.

-During their conversation, Todos commits a few blunders that reveal he is not an agent, but likely the principle in this matter.
-He’s in more of a hurry than ever.
-‘Todos’ admits to selling three of the magical fruits since the summer of 388, all obtained from the Bandit Chief Sizymondo ‘the Great’.
-He’s been unsuccessful at learning Sizymondo’s source thus far.
-Finch is not able to divine who Todos in turn sells the fruits to (at a huge margin).
-With a flourish the false merchant prince presents a forged promissory note against a major bank from the far northeast of the Sheaim empire.
+Finch is not able to divine who Todos in turn sells the fruits to (no doubt at a huge profit).
+With a flourish the false merchant prince presents a forged promissory note against a major bank from the far northeast.
 To distract Todos from inspecting the note too closely, Ulfmar begins belting out a sea shanty from the common room.
 In annoyance, Todos quickly accepts Finch’s forgery.
-The two men agree to meet and finalize their transaction at the guild-hall in the keep of the Marquess eight days hence, allowing time for the note to be validated.
+The two men agree to meet and finalize their transaction at the guildhall in the keep of the Marquess eight days hence, allowing time for the note to be validated.

 Later Finch asks around town about Todos.
-He soon determines that Todos fits the description of the notable merchant lord Yandroon Kuldevind (of the same name as the city to the northeast) who has been frequenting Nininsnal of late.
-Why would such a wealthy and connected merchant lord be slumming it in a frontier city where he is most unlikely to find a buyer for such fantastic magic?
+He soon determines that Todos fits the description of a high-profile merchant lord, Yandroon Kuldevind (of the same name as the city to the northeast).
+This merchant has been frequenting Nininsnal of late.
+Why would such a wealthy and connected merchant lord be slumming it in a frontier city where he is most unlikely to find a buyer for such high-priced magic?

-Back in the common room Leelo notices a small inconspicuous man in a gray cloak utilizing subtle signs to warn other rogues in the wine-shop that he is a high ranking member of the local assassins guild, the ‘Black Stars’.
+Back in the common room Leelo notices a small inconspicuous man in a gray cloak.
+He employs subtle signs to warn other rogues that he is a high-ranking member of the local assassins guild, the ‘Black Stars’.
 An undisclosed number of additional operatives are in the area.
 Leelo later acquaints herself with ‘Draven’ and learns something of the guild, currently a small operation with no fixed premises, mostly engaged in protection and espionage for both Sheaim and foreign merchants.
-From one of Draven’s operatives Lodermulch discovers contacts in the local thieves guild where he might be able to replace thieves tools lost in Scylia.
-However, money to pay for such luxuries is a problem at this point.
+From one of Draven’s operatives Lodermulch discovers contacts in the local thieves guild where he might be able to replace the tools he lost in Scylia.
+However, money for such luxuries is lacking.

-Leelo and Lodermulch shadow Yandroon to the somewhat-comfortable inn Finch knows him to frequent.
-After Yandroon retires to the second floor, Leelo scales the alley-side wall.
-She falls and sprains an ankle, but Krag is there to heal her.
-A night-watch consisting of 20 armored skeletons and six living guardsmen troops past, but they fail to notice Krag and Leelo.
-On the second try she reaches the open window of an empty chamber being aired out.
-The elf picks the reverse lock on the interior door.
-Finch uses his telepathic speech to communicate the coming and going of customers and servants.
 Leelo is unable to locate the correct chamber until Lodermulch discovers the name ‘Todos’ scrawled next to a number in the innkeeper’s key drawer.
 Finch relays this information and Leelo is soon inside Yandroon’s chamber.
 The merchant-lord is not present.
-In fact the chamber is entirely unused.
+In fact, the chamber seems unused.
 The heavy window shutter is wide open to the city street below.
-The only evidence of occupancy is crumpled paper in a somewhat-soiled chamber pot.
+The only evidence of occupancy are a few crumpled papers in a chamber pot.

-The seven rune-heroes spend a sleepless night at the inn.
-Mesmer conducts a ritual to summon his familiar, something he hasn’t bothered with until now.
-The crow sits outside the open window of Yandroon’s chamber all night, but the merchant never returns by means mundane or magical.
+The seven rune-heroes spend a sleepless night in Yandroon’s empty chamber.
+Mesmer conducts a ritual to summon a magical familiar.
+The crow sits outside the open window all night, but the merchant never returns by means mundane or magical.
 Nor does he appear in Nininsnal over the following days.
-Either he’s away personally validating Mesmer’s note (which of course will be revealed as a forgery well before any meeting at the Marquess’ keep), or has truly flown the coop.
+Either he’s away personally validating Mesmer’s note (which of course will be revealed as a forgery well before any meeting at the Marquess’ keep), or has simply fled Nininsnal.